A messy business

 Photo 2: Tear off the facing

-Start at a corner near the ceiling or under a switch plate, where the paper tends to be loose.
+Start at a corner near the ceiling or under a switch plate to begin the how to remove wallpaper project, where the paper tends to be loose.
 Use a putty knife to lift the edges of the facing, then pull the facing off the wall using steady, even pressure.

-Do this step without using any water.
+Do this step without using any water to begin wallpaper removal.
 The point is to remove the top layer of paper and leave the backing on the wall.
-That way, the backing will easily soak up water, making the rest of the job faster and easier.
+That way, the backing will easily soak up water, making the rest of the wallpaper removal faster and easier.
 Use a putty knife to get the edge of the paper started, if necessary, and pull the paper back slowly at a 45-degree angle, applying moderate pressure.
 You can sometimes pull down entire sheets of newer wallpapers with this technique.
 But the longer the paper has been up, the more likely it is to come off in smaller pieces (or not at all).
 If you just can’t remove the facing at all, use a scoring tool before moving on to the next step (see “Tough Tools for Tough Situations,” below).

 Apply hot water